LuciooF/TourneyScripts/README.md

 - [ ] [Write some documentation for the functions.
 Use AI for this, please.](https://github.com/LuciooF/Tourney2024Scripts/issues/7)
 - [ ] Maybe format into folders so we have a little bit of a better structure within the code.
 This only makes sense if it's getting a bit too complex.
 So will not yet.
 - [x] Create issues for all of these so they're linked here
+- [] Create buttons in sheet so separate parts of script can be individually executed.
+- [] Make userFeedback a lot less complicated code wise and "UI" wise.
+- [] Create a script so every new issue that appears on this GH repo is automatically added and linked here (And ticked when fixed)